-The data storage, retrieval and emissions factor development capabilities of WebFIRE are available online to all public and private entities.
+The data storage, retrieval, and emissions factor development capabilities of WebFIRE are available online to all public and private entities.
 Examples of WebFIRE users include, but are not limited to:

-- Federal, state, local or tribal air pollution control and regulatory agency personnel (example uses include: emissions inventory development, preparation of emissions estimates for dispersion modeling, comparison of a site-specific emissions factor to an EPA emissions factor for a given process). - Environmental staff at industrial facilities (example uses include: emissions and process data submittal; comparison of process emissions to an EPA emissions factor or other related data). - Environmental action groups (example uses include: for air emissions and air permit oversight). - Engineering consultants, university researchers and international air agencies.
+- Federal, state, local, or tribal air pollution control and regulatory agency personnel (example uses include: emissions inventory development, preparation of emissions estimates for dispersion modeling, comparison of a site-specific emissions factor to an EPA emissions factor for a given process). - Environmental staff at industrial facilities (example uses include: emissions and process data submittal; comparison of process emissions to an EPA emissions factor or other related data). - Environmental organizations (example uses include: air emissions oversight). - Engineering consultants, university researchers, and international air agencies.

 Periodically, the EPA will use the test data and development tools contained in WebFIRE to revise existing and derive new emissions factors as discussed in Section 11.0.
-The EPA also plans to use the test data submitted to WebFIRE to inform our air rule development efforts under the Clean Air Act.
+The EPA also anticipates using the test data submitted to WebFIRE to inform our air rule development efforts under the Clean Air Act.